6

 Error message:

-AH00558:apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.0.1.
+AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.0.1.
 Set the 'ServerName' directive globally to suppress this message

-You need to specify the name or IP address of the web server in the directive 'ServerName' in the configuration file:
+You need to specify the name or IP address of the web server in the 'ServerName' directive in the configuration file

 sudo nano /etc/apache2/apache2.conf